mawiseman/mawiseman.github.io/_posts/2020-01-09-atlassian-confluence-deployment-plan-template.markdown

 comments: true
 ---

 Deployment plans are an essential part of Software development but if you ask any developer to actually do one expect to see some eyes rolling!
-This article details the tempaltes that I regularly use in Conflunce to make this process easier to manage and report on.
+This article details the templates that I regularly use in Confluence to make this process easier to manage and report on.

 ## The Templates in Action